luckzen/RFM_Segmentation_Sales_Analysis/README.md

 # RFM_Segmentation_Sales_Analysis
-### The primary objective of the project is to Analyse sales and to build an RFM segmentation model to help us understand our custiomers better.
+### The primary objective of the project is to Analyse sales and to build a RFM segmentation model to help us understand our custiomers better.